Tiwariji-07/wm-rn-storybook10/components/WmWebview/docs/overview.md

 # Overview

-The WebView component is an advanced UI element that enables developers to embed web content directly within their mobile applications.
-This component acts as a bridge between native mobile functionality and web-based content, allowing apps to display websites, web applications, or HTML content seamlessly within the native interface.
-It's particularly useful for integrating existing web services, displaying rich content, or creating hybrid app experiences without requiring users to leave the application.
+The **WebView** widget enables you to embed external web content or HTML pages directly within your mobile application.
+This powerful component acts as a mini web browser, allowing users to interact with web-based content without leaving your app.

-WebView provides a controlled browsing environment that maintains the app's native navigation and user experience while leveraging the flexibility of web technologies.
-This component is essential for applications that need to display dynamic web content, integrate with web-based services, or provide users with access to web resources while maintaining the security and performance benefits of a native mobile application.
+The WebView component is particularly useful for displaying external websites, HTML content, or web-based applications within your mobile app context.
+It provides seamless integration between native app functionality and web content.

 ## Features

-- **Web Content Integration** - Load and display web pages or HTML content from various sources
+- **External Content Loading**: Display any web URL or HTML content within your app
-- **Privacy Controls** - Incognito mode support for private browsing sessions
+- **Incognito Mode**: Support for private browsing sessions
-- **Event Handling** - Load completion callbacks and user interaction monitoring
+- **Script Execution**: Execute custom JavaScript code within the loaded web content
+- **CSS Injection**: Insert custom styles to modify the appearance of loaded content
+- **Message Communication**: Bi-directional communication between the app and web content
-- **Accessibility Support** - Full accessibility labeling and role definitions for screen readers
+- **Accessibility Support**: Full accessibility features including labels, hints, and roles
-- **State Management** - Enable/disable functionality and visibility controls
-- **Component Identification** - Unique naming and ID assignment for programmatic access
-- **User Guidance** - Hint text support for enhanced user experience
-- **Conditional Display** - Show/hide capabilities based on application state
+- **Responsive Design**: Adapts to different screen sizes and orientations
+- **Loading Events**: Handle load completion and error states
+- **Security Controls**: Manage permissions and security settings for embedded content